SaiPrudviRajY/AI-Driven-Stock-Price-Forecasting-Using-NLP-and-Time-Series-Models/README.md

 After collecting the data, we moved on to data cleaning and exploratory data analysis to prepare it for modeling.
 Here are the steps we followed:

 1. **Trading Hours Filter**:
    - We filtered the data to include only the time period from **9:30 AM to 4:00 PM**, as these are the standard trading hours for the stock market.
 This ensured that our analysis focused only on active trading periods.
+After filtering the dataset we left with 3.8 million records.

 2. **Null Values Handling**:
    - Checked the dataset for any null values and removed or imputed them as necessary.